digitalbricklayer/techteapotcom/src/content/posts/handy-hugo-website-test-scripts/index.md

 {{< gist digitalbricklayer f46b889d55a7e17ade3672f9698b3b65 >}}

 The script will fail cleanly if `linkchecker` is missing.
 I would like to improve the script by removing the dependency on the `linkchecker` tool.
 Or at least place the dependency in a more manageable docker container.
-I will update this post when I have managed to dockerise `linkchecker`.
+I will update this post when I have managed to dockerize `linkchecker`.

 ## checkredirects.sh